10 Eye-Catching Graphic Designer Resumes - HOW Design

 “A resume should be treated as one of your major design jobs.
 The typeface you use, the layout, etc all show exactly what level of design you are at.
 Every detail counts, and the sum of these details gives an impression of you as a designer.”

-– from What They Didn’t Teach You in Design School by Phil Cleaver.
+– from What They Didn’t Teach You In Design School: The Essential Guide to Growing Your Design Career by Phil Cleaver.

 Self-promotion is essential to a graphic designer’s success.
 As a creative, expertly branding and marketing yourself is the path to reaching career goals, whether that is to be an Art Director for an in-house firm or establishing a lucrative freelance design business.